 AB 1679 (Santiago, D-Los Angeles): Transactions and use taxes: County of Los Angeles: homelessness.
-(Chapter 731, Statutes of 2023)

 AB 1679 allows the County of Los Angeles to impose a transaction and use tax at a rate of no more than half a percent so long as certain requirements are met.
 These requirements include that it is approved by the voters and that all of the revenue must be dedicated to services for people experiencing homelessness or to provide affordable housing.
 If this is approved, Measure H will be repealed.
 This must be done by December 31, 2028.